LLNL/serac/src/docs/sphinx/developer_guide.rst

 #.
 In the constructor, create new ``std::shared_ptrs`` to `FiniteElementStates <../doxygen/html/classserac_1_1FiniteElementState.html>`_ corresponding to each state variable in your PDE.
 #.
 Link these states to the state pointer array in the ``BasePhysics`` class.
 #.
 Create methods for defining problem parameters (e.g. material properties and sources).
 #.
+Define boundary conditions by creating a struct containing type aliases for your boundary conditions and your physics-specific ``BoundaryConditionManager`` instantiation.
+#.
 Create methods for defining boundary conditions.
 These should be stored as `BoundaryConditions <../doxygen/html/classserac_1_1BoundaryCondition.html>`_ and managed in the ``BasePhysics``'s `BoundaryConditionManager <../doxygen/html/classserac_1_1BoundaryConditionManager.html>`_.
+   These methods will forward to your ``BoundaryConditionManager`` template instantiation.
 #.
 Override the virtual ``completeSetup()`` method.
 This should include construction of all of the data structures needed for advancing the timestep of the PDE.
 #.
 Override the virtual ``advanceTimestep()`` method.
 This should solve the discretized PDE based on the chosen time integration method.
 This often requires defining ``mfem::Operators`` to use MFEM-based nonlinear and time integration methods.